 - 1 inch Galangal (Lengkuas) – peeled

-- 4 stalks Lemongrass – sliced
+- 4 stalks Lemongrass - slice only the white part (about 4cm)

 - 11/2 teaspoon Dried Shrimp Paste (Belacan)